 Annual vet visits can cost $85 or more, depending on where you live and your vet’s fees.
 Along with this routine visit, you may have vaccines, nail trimming, anal gland expression, fecal parasite tests, and other wellness-related items addressed.
 This can turn into a much larger vet expense, totaling $200 or more.
 A wellness plan can help cover a large portion of this bill.

 Additionally, many health concerns can be diagnosed and treated sooner than if you hadn’t taken your dog for her annual checkup.
 This means better health for your dog and fewer medical expenses and stresses for you in the long run.

 Direct Your Focus To Your Dog’s Health, Not Your Wallet

 Insuring your pet makes impossible decisions a little bit easier.
 Instead of worrying about how you’ll pay for your dog’s vital medical treatment, you can focus entirely on their healing and recovery—no need to decide between your bank account and your pet’s health.

 On average, pet insurance plans cost $50 per month for dogs ($30 for cats).
 Budgeting for this monthly expense could save you thousands in unexpected vet bills.
-We review the best pet insurance and rank them based on value, special needs, and more, so you can choose the best policy for your furry pal.Tagged With: Reviewed By Insurance Agent
+We review the best pet insurance and rank them based on coverage, customer service, price, and more, so you can choose the best policy for your furry pal.Tagged With: Reviewed By Insurance Agent